boscoh/inmembrane/README.markdown

  - 'datadir' is the the path to the MEMSAT3 data directory )

 Note the the 'runmemsat' script refers to PSIPRED v2, but it means MEMSAT3 - PSIPRED is not required.

+## Tests

+We provide a number of tests for _inmembrane_, but given the variety of different versions of the programs that _inmembrane_ depends, we are unable to comprehensively test all of them.
+In the _inmembrane_ directory:

+     python runtest.py